Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Introduction

 Throughout this paper the notations ``$\ell \nu \gamma$'', ``$\ell^+ \ell^- \gamma$'' and ``$\nu\bar{\nu} \gamma$'' specify the production channels ``$pp \to \ell \nu \gamma + X$'' , ``$pp \to \ell^+ \ell^- \gamma + X$'' and ``$pp \to\nu\bar{\nu} \gamma + X$'', respectively, and the label ``$Z$'' refers to $Z/\gamma*$.
 In addition, ``inclusive'' refers to production with no restriction on the recoil system and ``exclusive'' refers to production restricted to those events with no central jets with transverse energy greater than 30 GeV.
 Measurements of integrated cross sections and differential kinematic distributions are performed within a fiducial region of the detector.
 Events with high-transverse-energy photons are used to establish aTGC limits and to carry out the searches for narrow $W\gamma$ and $Z\gamma$ resonances.

-This paper is organized as follows: an overview of the ATLAS detector and the data samples used is given in Sec.~\ref{sec:atlasdet}.
-Sec.~\ref{sec:simulation} describes the signal and background Monte Carlo samples.
-Sec.~\ref{sec:eff} defines the selections of the physics objects such as photons, leptons and jets.
-Sec.~\ref{sec:Event_Selection} describes the event selection criteria for $W\gamma$ and $Z\gamma$ candidates.
-Sec.~\ref{sec:background} presents the background estimations.
-Sec.~\ref{sec:cs} presents the measured $V\gamma$ ($V=W$ or $Z$) fiducial cross sections.
-Sec.~\ref{sec:theory} summarizes the comparisons between the measurements and SM predictions.
-The observed aTGC limits are presented in Sec.~\ref{sec:ATGC} and the limits on masses of new vector meson resonances are given in Sec.~\ref{sec:ExoticSearch}.
+This paper is organized as follows: An overview of the ATLAS detector and the data samples used is given in Section~\ref{sec:atlasdet}.
+Section~\ref{sec:simulation} describes the signal and background Monte Carlo samples.
+Section~\ref{sec:eff} defines the selections of the physics objects such as photons, leptons, and jets.
+Section~\ref{sec:Event_Selection} describes the event selection criteria for $W\gamma$ and $Z\gamma$ candidates.
+Section~\ref{sec:background} presents the background estimations.
+Section~\ref{sec:cs} presents the measured $V\gamma$ ($V=W$ or $Z$) fiducial cross sections.
+Section~\ref{sec:theory} summarizes the comparisons between the measurements and SM predictions.
+The observed aTGC limits are presented in Section~\ref{sec:ATGC} and the limits on masses of new vector meson resonances are given in Section~\ref{sec:ExoticSearch}.